jqhoogland/rationalia-starter/LW/Concepts/Pomodoro Technique.md

 > 5.  *If you have fewer than four checkmarks,* take a short break (3–5 minutes) and then return to step 2; *otherwise* continue to step 6.
 > 6.  *After four pomodoros,* take a longer break (15–30 minutes), reset your checkmark count to zero, then go to step 1.

-Some who use the technique also encourage focussing on a single task for each pomodoro, or reviewing the work of the previous pomodoro for the first few minutes of each (a type of [spaced repetition](https://www.lesswrong.com/tag/spaced-repetition)).
+Some who use the technique also encourage focussing on a single task for each pomodoro, or reviewing the work of the previous pomodoro for the first few minutes of each (a type of [[Spaced Repetition|spaced repetition]]).

 Several tools are available to manage pomodoro timers.
 [Pomofocus](https://pomofocus.io/) is a good, simple, online option.
 [Flow](https://flowapp.info/) (Mac/iPhone/iPad) and [Pomodoro Flow](https://www.microsoft.com/en-gb/p/pomodoro-flow/9p4btjxsv5nl?activetab=pivot:overviewtab) (windows) are some examples of downloadable ones.